MohammadMaftoun/RAG-Systems-Projects/README.md

     pip install -r requirements.txt

-    Download the necessary datasets and pre-trained models as per instructions in data/README.md.
+    Please download the necessary datasets and pre-trained models according to the instructions in data/README.md.

 # Running Experiments